dhaya56/ScriptSense-Multilingual-OCR/README.md

 ### 4️⃣ Language Resource Files (Required)
 The backend requires pre-generated language resource files (.pkl) for OCR and translation processing.
 These are excluded from version control.

-Action: Ensure the following files exist inside the backend/ directory:
+**Action**: Ensure the following files exist inside the backend/ directory:

 ```text
 backend/